Gorilla-Lab-SCUT/MultiClassDA/README.md

 Code release for ["Unsupervised Multi-Class Domain Adaptation: Theory, Algorithms, and Practice"](https://arxiv.org/pdf/2002.08681.pdf), which is an extension of our preliminary work of SymmNets [[Paper](https://zpascal.net/cvpr2019/Zhang_Domain-Symmetric_Networks_for_Adversarial_Domain_Adaptation_CVPR_2019_paper.pdf)] [[Code](https://github.com/YBZh/SymNets)]

+## Usage
+For the convenience of potential users, we reimplement the project with the newest edition of the PyTorch (1.2.0).

+We provide several script examples in the **run_temp.sh**, and the corresponding log file in the folder of **\experiments**.
+You can start with these examples easily.

 ## Code to be updated:
 1. Code of McDalNets
     1. <del>For the Office-31, ImageCLEF, Office-Home, VisDA-2017 datasets (Finished)</del>